RIOT-OS/RIOT/README.md

 RIOT is a real-time multi-threading operating system that supports a range of devices that are typically found in the Internet of Things (IoT):
-8-bit microcontrollers, 16-bit microcontrollers and light-weight 32-bit processors.
+8-bit, 16-bit and 32-bit microcontrollers.

 RIOT is based on the following design principles: energy-efficiency, real-time capabilities, small memory footprint, modularity, and uniform API access,